-Recommended Preparation: DANCE-111 and Successful Audition.
+UC:CSU 18.00 hours lecture, 108.00 hours lab Recommmended Preparation: DANCE-111 and Successful Audition.

 Utilizing a variety of styles and genres of dance, this course covers the specific focus of being a member of a dance ensemble.
 Students learn choreography repertoire created by students, faculty and guest artists through rehearsal and performance.
 The course culminates in a performance of the works learned in a formal concert environment.
 Field trips and costume materials may be required.